 - Easy to deploy, easy to learn

-Here are some of the top questions you’ll need to answer with your team:
+Here are some of the questions you’ll need to answer, preferably with your team:

-- Who will use the software system?
-Hands-on managers as they originate and service accounts?
-Financial directors as they pull ad hoc or monthly reports?
+- Who will be using the software system?
+Hands-on loan officers and managers as they originate and service accounts, executives for reports, both?

-- Which additional features and functionality could you add that would improve efficiencies and credit decisions?
+- Which additional features and functionality would improve the efficiency of your operation and streamline credit decisioning for your business?

 - Does your current infrastructure support the type of additional functionality you need?